- What does SHEMAS mean?

 To achieve its goals, SHEMAS proposes:

-- to facilitate funding applications, institutional collaborations, and the publication of high standard research
+- To facilitate funding applications, institutional collaborations, and the publication of high quality research.

 The society is not involved in the practice or promotion of HEMA as a modern martial art, though its work may help to bridge the gap between researchers working on historical European martial arts cultures and practitioners who are trying to recreate embodied techniques of the past based on the interpretation of historical evidence.